-Thoughtfully sourced produce takes centre stage at Jovan Curic’s (Pub Life Kitchen Superior Burger.
+Thoughtfully sourced produce takes centre stage at Superior Burger.
 Behind the façade of a regular-looking takeaway shop, you’ll find locally grown vegetables, organic eggs, house-made sauces and dry-aged Hunter Valley beef.

-Curic grew up nearby, in Carramar.
-He wanted to reference the former takeaway and convenience-store site, so he kept its 1970s wood-panelled walls and brick bar.
+The aim is to reference the former takeaway and convenience-store site, so Superior Burger has kept its 1970s wood-panelled walls and brick bar.
 The only changes are a purple and yellow neon sign promising the “Best Burgers in the West” and a large photographic mural of the free-range, black-Angus cattle used in the burgers.

 Choices include a classic beef burger with beetroot, tomato, caramelised onion, lettuce and a house-made, smoked-barbeque sauce.
 There’s also a cheeseburger and a chicken burger.
 Sides include hot-n-sticky chicken wings; old-school beer-battered potato scallops; buttery mash and gravy; and the obligatory fries.